Retire in England

 When we asked people what advice they would give someone preparing to move to England, they said:

 "Bring plenty of starter money.
 Most homes and rental properties are out of reach for the average white or blue collar worker within Cambridge.
-They further out you go, the more affordable it gets, but then you have the commute time & costs to absorb," said one retiree in living in Cambridge, UK.
+They further out you go, the more affordable it gets, but then you have the commute time & costs to absorb," commented one retiree living in Cambridge, UK.

 What type of recreational activities are there in England?